-- A harm minimisation approach is the most appropriate way to reduce the adverse health, social and economic consequences of drug use, for the individual user and the community.
+- A harm minimisation approach is the most appropriate way to reduce the adverse health, social and economic consequences of drug or substance use, for the individual user and the community.

-- Policy and programs should be adopted that are evidence-based and subject to continuous evaluation.
+- Policies and programs should be adopted that are evidence-based and subject to continuous evaluation.

-- All Australians with a substance abuse problem should have access to a range of evidence-based and regularly evaluated treatment and recovery services.
+- All Australians with a drug or substance abuse problem should have access to a range of evidence-based and regularly evaluated treatment and recovery services.

-- Community education about the health impacts and most appropriate responses to the use of drugs (including prescription, non-prescription, legal and illegal drugs) should be informed by scientific evidence.
+- Community education about the health impacts and most appropriate responses to the use of drugs or substances (including prescription, non-prescription, legal and illegal drugs) should be informed by scientific evidence.

-- The response to drug use is best addressed within a health and social framework.
+- The response by all levels of government to drug and other substance use is best addressed within a health and social framework.

 - The individual use of illegal drugs should not fall within the criminal framework.

 - The current punitive approach to drug use has failed to stop illicit drugs use.